 Indigenous Peoples Rights and Healing & Reconciliation

 The Church’s relationship with Indigenous peoples in Canada has been marked by colonization and the racist beliefs that underscored colonization (namely, the superiority of a Christianized, western European worldview).
-The Church has confessed its role in running residential schools , its complicity in the harms of colonization, and rejected the Doctrine of Discovery.
+The Church has apologized for and confessed its role in running residential schools, its complicity in the harms of colonization, and rejected the Doctrine of Discovery.
 The church is committed to walking toward reconciliation.
 This includes advocating that the United Nations Declaration on the Rights of Indigenous Peoples is the framework for reconciliation, responding to the Truth and Reconciliation Commission’s Calls to Action and engaging with the findings of the National Inquiry on Missing and Murdered Indigenous Women and Girls Calls for Justice .
 In 2006, General Assembly established the Healing and Reconciliation program to assist individuals and congregations that are building relationships based on justice, love of neighbour, and mutual respect between Indigenous and non-Indigenous peoples.

 The church has eight Indigenous ministries, and a National Indigenous Ministry Council.
 Learn more here.